How to manage order peaks and your transport capacity?

 Many pickups during the last week of the month | Can we pick up more loads during the third week of the month | Because sales would like the turnover to be registered in that month. |

-Three instead of one days to pick up or deliver goods already makes a large difference.
-Picture this: You have 6 full truck loads more to ship.
-Which will be best manageable?
+Three instead of one day to pick up or deliver goods already makes a significant difference.
+Picture this: You have six full truckloads more to ship.
+Which will be most manageable?

 - Increase your capacity from 6 trucks to 12 on a single day;

-- Alternatively: you raise the amount of trucks from 6 a day to 8 for three days.
+- Alternatively, you can raise the amount of trucks from 6 a day to 8 for three days.

-Key take away By spreading your orders during peaks as much as possible, you have more control on your cost level as well as on time performance.
-At the same time, you will probably spread the pressure on in-store stocks and warehousing of your customer.
+Key take away By spreading your orders during peaks as much as possible, you have more control over your cost level and on-time performance.
+At the same time, you will probably spread the pressure on in-store stocks and warehousing of your customers.

 What can customer service do to achieve the best results?

-The customer service is often the department to receive the orders.
+Customer service is often the department that receives the orders.
 Therefore, they play a critical role in achieving a high delivery performance.
-However, many of them are not aware of their influence, likely caused by KPI’s such as ‘on time order processing.’
+However, many are unaware of their influence, likely caused by KPIs such as ‘on-time order processing.’

 What about the sales department?

-Let’s consider some basic business economics: just making a big deal for a good price doesn’t necessarily mean a good profit.
+Consider basic business economics: making a big deal for a good price doesn’t necessarily mean a profit.
 The costs are equally important.
-In previous times, you could count on somewhat of the same low transport cost component.
-This has changed; capacity is low, demand is high so costs can double easily if you don’t anticipate.
+Previously, you could count on somewhat of the same low transport cost component.
+This has changed; low capacity and high demand can easily double your costs if you don’t anticipate.
 So, what has your sales colleague to do in all this?
-Well, they can turn a deal into a seriously good deal if they consider the impact on transport and warehousing from the start.
-In the ideal world, your sales colleague would consult you before making the deal final or at least ad these two factors to the deal:
+Considering the impact on transport and warehousing from the start will turn a deal into an outstanding sales hit for your colleague.
+In the ideal world, your sales colleague would consult you before making the deal final or at least add these two factors to the agreement:

-- Orders should be send as soon as possible
+- Orders should be sent as soon as possible

-That’s the obvious part, so what can you do to get them there?
+That’s the prominent part, so what can you do to get them there?

-Well, it might come as a surprise but changes are high your colleague does not really have a clue about the impact of the capacity crises on (your) daily business.
-So, try to explain that the transport market has changed, prices became more volatile and acquiring capacity truly is challenging.
-Then, ask them to do the previously mentioned, let them involve or at least consult you.
+Well, it might come as a surprise, but chances are high your colleague does not really know about the impact of the capacity crises on (your) daily business.
+So, explain that the transport market has changed, prices have become more volatile and acquiring capacity is challenging.
+Then, ask them to do the previously mentioned, let them be involved or at least consult you.

 LEAVE YOUR CONTACT DETAILS AND WE WILL CONTACT YOU.